Marine collagen: How long to see the benefits?

-So regular collagen supplements may also reduce the risk of musculoskeletal degenerative diseases such as osteoporosis from developing later in life.
+So regular collagen supplements may also reduce the risk of musculoskeletal degenerative diseases.
+This can protect against osteoporosis developing later in life.

 How long will it take to see the benefits of marine collagen?

-The amount of time it takes before you will see the benefits of marine collagen varies depending on the type and severity of the condition you wish to treat.
+The amount of time it takes before you will see the benefits of marine collagen varies.
+It depends on the type and severity of the condition you wish to treat.
 We have based the following timelines on real-world medical studies.

 Skin improvement: 1-3 months